 You have reached the small part of the Internet that I use to document my work, achievements and experiments.
-This is a part blog, part website, part portfolio that I am building upon as I do new stuff.
+This is a part blog, part portfolio that I am making additions to as I do new stuff.
 I am also revisiting past work and adding detail retrospectively whenever I get around to it.

 On this site, you will find articles about competitions that I’ve entered, devices that I’ve designed, and code that I’ve written.
 If you see something on here that isn’t as in-depth as you’d like, chances are if you follow me (links at the bottom) I will provide more insight sooner or later.
 Also, if you have any questions or suggestions about anything I’ve written, please leave a comment on that page.

-I am currently undertaking a graduate training programme organised by TTE Systems Ltd, which involves a 2-year work placement at an electric commercial vehicle company in North East England, along with a part time MSc in Reliable Embedded Systems at Leicester University, due to complete in December 2013.
-My ambitions are to make an impact in the research and development of intelligent systems, vehicles and devices.
+I am currently undertaking a graduate training programme involving a 2-year work placement at an electric commercial vehicle company in North East England, along with a part time MSc in Reliable Embedded Systems at Leicester University, under the watchful eye of Dr Michael J. Pont of SafeTTY Systems.
+I am due to complete this programme in December 2013 and have strong ambitions to make an impact in the research and development of intelligent systems, vehicles and devices.

 Whilst at Middlesex, I became increasingly interested in intelligence of machines, and their awareness of their surroundings, as well as the ways in which people interact with products and machinery.
 An early project was an entry for the BraunPrize 2009 International design competition.
 This was a prototype for an intelligent “ecologically sensitive” kettle, which monitors the behaviour of its users and spots patterns in routine in order to try to encourage more economical use.